mlfmonde/cluster_cli/README.md

   --master NODE         Node where to deploy the master (required for new
                         service)
   --slave NODE          Slave node
-  -w, --wait            Wait the end of deployment before stop the script.
+  -d, --no-wait         Run the script in detached mode : do not wait the end of deployment to stop the script.
-                        Raise anexception if deployment failed in the given time
   -t TIMEOUT, --timeout TIMEOUT
-                        Time in second to let a chance to deploy the service beforeraising an exception (ignored without ``--wait``
+                        Time in second to let a chance to deploy the service beforeraising an exception (ignored with ``--no-wait``
                         option)
 ```
 ### Migrate